Hagrid Actor Robbie Coltrane Defends JK Rowling Despite The Author Being Accused Of Transphobia

 Despite taking harsh criticism and disapproval, Rowling continues to insist that she is not transphobic.

 A recent review of Rowling’s new book led to #RIPJKRowling to start trending on Twitter.
-The trend does not refer to the fact that the author is dead, but because readers believe she is killing her own career due to her transphobic tendencies.
+The trend does not refer to the fact that the author is dead, but instead readers believe she is killing her own career due to her transphobic tendencies.

 Although some are using the hashtag to express their disapproval of Rowling, others are using it in a more positive way.
 Some have used the hashtag to recommend other books by trans writers, and others have used it to defend Rowling’s freedom to express her own views.